- 24 hours on-demand video

 - Deploy containers to a Kubenetes Cluster

-- Run Kubernetes in AWS using the Kops management tool
+- Run Kubernetes in AWS using either EKS or Kops

 - Monitor a live Kubernetes cluster using Prometheus and Grafana